 Avoid overlapping projects that cause delays

-When projects are planned manually, small errors can turn into expensive problems.
+Small errors in roofing projects can quickly turn into expensive problems.

 Material waste